AymaneHarkati/AymaneHarkati/README.md

 <h2 align="left">Hi 👋!
-My name is Aymane and I'm a junior systems engineering, from Morocco.</h2>
+My name is Aymane and I'm a junior Data Scientist, from Morocco.</h2>

 ###